aliabdoli/algorithm-hackerrank/NOTES.md

         - can have only graph, graph has dictionary (adjacent list) of each node
         - to know neighbours, just ask graph
         - graph can be generic too

+## Terms
+- clique in graph:
+  - is a subset that every vertex is connected by an edge (basically complete subgraph)
+  - DONT MIX IT WITH "CONNECTED COMPONENT"
+- `connected component` of graph:
+  - subgraph that there is at least on path between each node
 ## Must know Algos
 - Longest common substring
 - Longest common sub SEQUENCE
 - combination and permutation formula
+- Shortest paths (Dijkstra, Bellman-Ford, Floyd-Warshall)
+- Find Graph Components [RoadsAndLibraries]

 ## Some questions
+- how to make algo distributed, e.x. distributed shortest path ([link](https://stackoverflow.com/questions/2421605/finding-all-shortest-paths-from-every-pair-of-nodes-on-a-graph)
 - implement enumerator and enumerable (see TheMaximumSubarray (commented out))
 - how to make algos thread safe (multi threading)
 - What s the differnece between char[] and String?